rngpui/zed-react-native-gpui/crates/gpui/docs/RETAINED_MODE_ARCHITECTURE.md

 ## Executive Summary

-This document proposes a fundamental architectural change to GPUI: transitioning from an **immediate-mode** rendering model (rebuild everything every frame) to a **retained-mode** model (persist the element tree, only update what changed).
+This document proposes evolving GPUI from an **immediate-mode** rendering model (rebuild everything every frame) to a **retained-artifact** model (persist paint/layout artifacts, only rebuild what changed).

 **The Problem**: GPUI currently does O(n) work per frame regardless of what changed, resulting in ~30fps in debug mode for a static 375-element grid on an M2 Ultra.

-**The Solution**: Retain the element tree across frames, track changes through Rust's ownership model, and only re-render/re-layout/re-paint elements that actually changed.
+**The Solution**: Retain *artifacts* (layout nodes, display list entries, tiles, textures) across frames, track changes through entity invalidation, and only re-render/re-layout/re-paint elements that actually changed.

 **The Goal**: O(changed) work per frame, enabling 120fps in debug mode for typical UI workloads.

+**Key Insight**: GPUI already has significant retained-mode infrastructure.
+The path forward is to unify and extend these existing systems, not introduce a parallel retained element tree.

 ---